Locodol: Characters

-Nanako's partner in Nagarekawa Girls is a blond-haired second-year student at Nagarekawa High.
+Yukari is Nanako's blonde-haired partner of Nagarekawa Girls and a second-year student at Nagarekawa High.
 She is described as someone who "seems perfect, but ends up being airheaded".
 She comes from a wealthy family, and has lived by herself in an apartment since entering high school.
 She ponders studying abroad after high school.
 Her grandfather was the town's former mayor.
 She is very fond of Nanako, and was inspired by the latter's kindness to help others.